Images of the Ultra-High Energy Cosmic Rays from Point Sources: Results

-In Fig. \ref{fig:KnotDist} we show example of $E=10$ EeV proton fluxes relative to average one in the directions to knot, void and filament as function of the distance from the source.
-The black solid line marks an average flux $F=F_\mathrm{av}$.
+In Fig. \ref{fig:KnotDist} we show {an} example of $E=10$~EV {particle} fluxes relative to average one in the directions to magnetic knot, void and filament as a function of the distance from the source. {For this figure the magnetic knot, void and filament are defined at the distance of 10 Mpc, see Fig. 6 in~\citet{dolgikh2022causticlike}.} The black solid line marks an average flux $F=F_\mathrm{av}$.
 One can see that in example of Fig. \ref{fig:KnotDist} filament at knot have maximal flux at 12 Mpc from source and disappeared at 25-30 Mpc distance.
-Moreover, filament transforms to void between 30 Mpc and 50 Mpc from source.
+Moreover, filament transforms into void between 30 Mpc and 50 Mpc from source.

-Finally we constructed the energy spectrum of the source for an observer located in the knot and in the filament, see Fig. \ref{fig:KnotSpectrum}.
+Finally we constructed the energy spectrum of the source for an observer located in the knot and in the {void}, see Fig. \ref{fig:KnotSpectrum}.
 One can see that the observed flux deviates significantly from the average one at the energies around 10-30 EeV.
 These deviations disappear both at low and high energies.
 At the highest energies $\sim$~100 EeV the deflections become too small to produce strong enough flux variations.
 On the other hand at low energy end of the spectrum UHECR propagation becomes diffusive which is also washing out the filamentary pattern.